locationtech/geomesa/docs/user/filesystem/commandline.rst

 ``compact``
 ^^^^^^^^^^^

 Compact one or more filesystem partitions.
+This will merge multiple files into a single file, which may provide better query peformance.

 ======================== =========================================================
 Argument                 Description